HaimengBai/431slides/class_14/README.md

     - **2017-10-20** at noon: [Assignment 4](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-4.md) is due.
     - **2017-10-23** at noon: [Project Task B](https://github.com/THOMASELOVE/431project/tree/master/TaskB) is due.
     - Note that [Assignment 5](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-5.md) (due 2017-11-03) and [Assignment 6](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-6.md) (due 2017-12-01) are now available.

+3. The [Quiz 1 answer sketch](https://github.com/THOMASELOVE/431slides/blob/master/class_13/431-quiz1sketch-2017.pdf) has been updated to reflect that **b** and **f** are now correct for Item 20.
+The ten people affected have an email from me to that effect.

+4. [Course Notes](https://thomaselove.github.io/431notes/) have been updated to fix typos in Sections 19 and 20.

 ## Announcements after class: